Kalaharituber: Ecology

 Kalaharituber pfeilii is known to form an ectomycorrhizal relationship with Citrillus lanatus (watermelon), and is suspected to have a number of other possible relationships with other plant species.
 These include Sorghum bicolor, Eragrostis spp., Grewia flava, several species of acacia, and Cynodon dactylon.

 It is eaten by meerkats, hyenas, baboons and bat-eared foxes.

 Conservation

 The current populations of K. pfeilii are thought to be in deterioration, with possible causes advanced being over-harvesting, climate change or the land practices used in K. pfeilii habitats.

-Edibility
+Uses

 Kalaharituber pfeilii is eaten by humans.
 According to a case study by the Australian National Botanic Gardens, the fruiting body is eaten by the Khoisan and other indigenous peoples of the Kalahari.
 Some commercial use of the species occurs.